Hours & Info

-Behavioral Health at the Monsey Family Medical Center, also called Project Ohr, encompasses a diverse array of subspecialties to help you and your loved ones.
+OHR Behavioral Health Services at Monsey Health Center encompasses a diverse array of subspecialties to help you and your loved ones.
 From rough patches in life to severe mental illness and everything in between, we have the staff qualified to help support you through the emotional challenges life throws your way.

 Marriage and Family Counseling